Nonprobate Transfers (Contractual Arrangements, Multipleparty Accounts, POD Designations, TOD Registrations)

 An agent is a person authorized to make account transactions for a party.
 An agent has no beneficiary rights to money in the account.
 This means that if the owner of the account dies, the agent does not receive the funds remaining in the account.

-Either single- or multiple-party accounts may have an agency or POD designation.
 However, a POD designation in a multiple-party account without survivorship is ineffective.
-If there is no right of survivorship, the amount that a party is entitled immediately before death passes as part of the decedent’s estate.
+If there is no right of survivorship, the amount that a party is entitled to immediately before death passes under the account agreement specific to that account and institution if any.
+Or, if none, the balance becomes part of the deceased person’s estate.

 The contributions by the parties is key to their rights in multiple-party accounts.
 During lifetime, the parties own an account in proportion to their net contributions.
 The contributions of spouses are presumed equal.
 If unequal proportions are desired, the account owners should be prepared to prove their contributions by clear and convincing evidence.